rcoxcooper2/DistributedSystems/homework03/README.md

 Example Output:

-Average turbidity based on most recent five measurements = 1.2000 NTU Turbidity is below threshold for safe use
+Average turbidity based on most recent five measurements = 1.2000 NTU
-Minimum time required to return below a safe threshold = 30658.95 hours
+Info: Turbidity is below threshold for safe use Minimum time required to return below a safe threshold = 0 hours